Current term (Fall 2024)

 Fall 2023

-This term I’m an instructor for the course “Calculus with Analytic Geometry II” (MATH 141) at Penn State.
+This term I was an instructor for the course “Calculus with Analytic Geometry II” (MATH 141) at Penn State.
 Further information about the course is available on the Canvas webpage.

 Lecture notes for the course are available here: